 Techniques involved: markerless movement analysis

-– Acquisition of data
+– Acquisition of High-Resolution Body Shape Data

 WS7 – Collecting and interpreting end-user feedback: Introduction to methods in design and implementation science